Unique Cultural Tours

 Quindio-home of the coffee growing region “Eje Cafetero”

-Salento- Santa Rita Natural Reserve, Cocora Valley
+Salento- Santa Rita waterfall, Cocora Valley

 Minca-in the Sierra Nevada mountains above Santa Marta